thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 ***
 **Table of content**

-0. Introduction to the Topic
+  0. Introduction for possible UseCase the Topics for the integrated usage of IoT, Bluemix and Mobile
   1. The objective of the "TempTracker" sample
   2. The "TempTracker" sample on YouTube
   3. Environment Prerequisites to use the full TempTracker sample
   4. Concrete Steps to Setup TempTracker Sample

 ***
-## 0. Introduction to the Topic
+## 0. Introduction for possible UseCase the Topics for the integrated usage of IoT, Bluemix and Mobile

 Monitor sensible ware (goods, food, electronics, etc. ) temperature – ware which is stored in special containers that have sensors for location and temperature control.